Updated: Nov 29, 2022

 If they make a mess, clean it up.
 Their actions affect others.

 If they make a promise, keep it.
-In business a forgotten promise may cost them their job.
+In business a forgotten promise may cost them their job and lose respect.

 If they`re wrong, make it right.
-Trustworthiness and integrity are sought after values in life.
+Trustworthiness and integrity are important values in life.

 I have offered you a few thoughts to think about for now.
 No one loves your teens more than a parent.
 No one understands your teens more than a parent.
 No one wants the best for them more than a parent.

-We want to see our young adults thrive and engage in a world where they feel they are needed and contributing to a bigger purpose.
+We want to see our young adults thrive and engage in a world to make a difference for God`s kingdom.
 At the end of the day, your teens really want to make a difference in the lives of others.
-Call them out and challenge them to make an impact and lovingly guide them in the process.
-Help them know where to start.
+Call them out and challenge them when needed.